-Because Ordnance Survey have not released any of their footpath data as part of the OpenData scheme, this app instead uses footpath data from OpenStreetMap.org.
+Because Ordnance Survey have not released any of their footpath data as part of the OpenData scheme, the free maps instead use footpath data from OpenStreetMap.org.
 This data has been collected by volunteers and the quality and coverage is generally excellent, especially in popular walking areas - but it is not yet entirely complete.

 If you have an iPod touch or a WiFi-only iPad, your device does not have a GPS.
 It is able to find your approximate location using nearby WiFi base stations, but this will only work in built-up areas.

 First, check if you downloaded the 1:10,000 maps.
-If you view the "Map Management" screen, areas with 1:25,000 will be highlighted in green and those with 1:10,000 in yellow or beige, or stripes including those colours.
+If you view the "Map Management" screen areas with 1:10,000 will be shown in orange or yellow, or stripes including those colours.

 If that is OK, check the "Scales" section of the settings screen.
 Check that the slider between 1:25,000 and 1:10,000 is not at the extreme right; if necessary, move it to the left.